Dolaran/SelfAssessment/Skills/JavaScript.md

   - window: 👂 heard
   - getters and setters: 🖐️ used
   - __proto__
-  - prototype: 🎓 known
+  - prototype: 🖐️ used
-  - equality operators: 🎓 known
+  - equality operators: 🖐️ used
-  - logical operators: 🎓 known
+  - logical operators: 🖐️ used
-  - bitwise operators: 🎓 known
+  - bitwise operators: 🖐️ used
-  - ternary operator: 🎓 known
+  - ternary operator: 🖐️ used
-  - void: 🎓 known
+  - void: 🖐️ used
   - yield
-  - await: 🎓 known
+  - await: 🖐️ used
-  - template literal
+  - template literal: 🎓 known
   - strict mode: 🖐️ used
   - delete
-  - in
+  - in: 🖐️ used
   - super
-  - Symbol: 🎓 known
+  - Symbol: 🖐️ used
-  - Reflect
+  - Reflect: 🎓 known
 - Statements
   - if: 🖐️ used
   - while: 🖐️ used